 The children all then stepped into the shoes of Nancy and Edwin to imagine they were evacuated to the countryside to live with an old lady called Mrs Mable.
 Before writing a letter home, they took part in a range of activities: they imagineered the journey and their experiences on the train; they described Mrs Mable’s house; and wrote about the first conversation they had with her.

 In reading the children focussed on an extract from the wartime story ‘Goodnight Mr Tom’.
 They practised a range of skills during the week of reading: retrieval, find and copy, summarising, a word meaning burn 2 learn and inference.

 In editing the children focussed on a new skill: WAJOLL (What a jumbled one looks like).
 They read a paragraph about evacuation that wasn’t written in a good order.
 They then had to move the sentences around so it made more sense.
 They then added fronted adverbials to aid cohesion of the paragraph.

 In art the children learnt about the artist Lowry.
 They looked at a range of his art work of cities and discussed how he created mood through his use of stick figures and colour.
 They used his style to depict two scenes of London during WW2.
 The first was before The Blitz and the second was after.
 They used sketch pencils and watercolours to create their final piece.

 In another art lesson the children learnt about key London landmarks that were around during WW2.
 They first did a Burn 2 Learn where they had to move to the place in the classroom that showed a picture of the landmark.
 They then did some silhouette art using oil pastels and black paper to show London during The Blitz.

-As this adventure will end with a Wartime Carol Concert on Wednesday 11th December, we have several songs for this adventure which we will be practicing each week in singing (and endlessly in class!)
+As this adventure ended with a Wartime Carol Concert on Wednesday 11th December, we had several songs for this adventure which we practiced each week in singing (and endlessly in class!)